APPRENTICE GUIDE

 What Counts as Off-the-Job Training

 All time spent at college or with your training provider — lectures, workshops, practical sessions, tutorials, and assessments.
-This is the most straightforward form of OTJ training and typically accounts for one day per week.
+This is the most straightforward form of off-the-job training and typically accounts for one day per week.

-Online Learning and Study
+Online learning and study

 Studying courses, completing quizzes, using flashcards, and practising mock exams on platforms like Elec-Mate.
 Self-directed study of BS 7671, textbooks, and technical resources also counts.
 The key is that it must be learning new knowledge or skills.

-Shadowing and Mentoring
+Shadowing and mentoring

 06 · Apprentice Guide